chesseraf/chess-knight-board-traversal/README.md

 | 20 | 23 | 62 | 37 | 34 | 25 | 44 | 49 |
 </pre>

 A knights move follows an L shape.
 It move 2 spaces in any of the 4 directions, and 1 space in a perpendicular direction.
+For example, a knight can move from the spot labeled 1 to the spot labeled 2 in the example above.

 ## Running the program
 To run the program: